kaede0e/lingonberry_genomics/3_vaccinium_phylogeny.md

 | V.caesariense | scaf | 2x | yes |
 | V.myrtillus | chr | 2x | yes |
 The pangenome data availability is questionable; it is still restricted access due to pre-publication.
-* When did lingonberry diverge from the closest relative?
-* Are there any genes undergoing selection or adaptation particularly for lingonberry? some known traits like cold adapted, nutritional requirement, berry colors, etc.

 ### Phylogenetic tree construction
 How is a tree constructed? \